He is lively as a fish in the water, has neither root nor trunk

 45. This seems to be an old saying; it appears also in the Nan-ch’uan yu-yao, a work containing the sayings of Nan-ch’uan.

-47. Quoted from a hymn by the Eighth Indian Patriarch Buddhanandi recorded in Pao-lin chuan 3.
-Since the original mind is identical with the Buddha-nature inherent in one, there is no need to make any special effort to join with it, nor of course to separate from it.
+47. Quoted from a hymn by the Eighth Indian Patriarch Buddhanandi recorded in Pao-lin chuan.
+Since the original mind is identical with the Buddha-nature inherent in everyone, there is no need to make any special effort to join with it, nor of course to separate from it.

-From Watson, Burton (1993).
+1. Watson, Burton (1993).
 The Zen Teachings of Master Lin-chi.
 Berkeley, California: Shambhala Publications.
+(Lin-chi Watson)